-As we are accustomed to, a part 1 (fols 8^r - 38^v) introduces the Hindu-Arabic number system together with its use - in addition, subtraction, doubling, halving, multiplication, division, arithmetical progressions and extraction of square and cube roots.
-Inspiration from Sacrobosco is not only visible in the substance, he is also referred to twice (fols 5^r , 27^r).
+As we are accustomed to, a part 1 (fol.
+8^r - 38^v) introduces the Hindu-Arabic number system together with its use - in addition, subtraction, doubling, halving, multiplication, division, arithmetical progressions and extraction of square and cube roots.
+Inspiration from Sacrobosco is not only visible in the substance, he is also referred to twice (fol.
+5^r , 27^r).
 The line abacus is not mentioned.

 Part 2 is subdivided into three chapters.
-The first (fols $39^{r}-56^{v}$) teaches the algorism of fractions - finding no place for progressions but adding tollet calculation in the end.
-The second chapter (fols $56^{v}-73^{v}$) deals with "proportional number" (pointing also to the connection to the rule of three); after a reference to the treatment of the topic in Campanus's Elements (and even an off-hand reference to the binomials of book X) it introduces the Boethian names for ratios, and teaches the reduction to smallest terms and shows how to "add" and "subtract" ratios.
+The first (fol.
+39^r-56^v) teaches the algorism of fractions - finding no place for progressions but adding tollet calculation in the end.
+The second chapter (fol.
+56^v-73^v) deals with "proportional number" (pointing also to the connection to the rule of three); after a reference to the treatment of the topic in Campanus's Elements (and even an off-hand reference to the binomials of book X) it introduces the Boethian names for ratios, and teaches the reduction to smallest terms and shows how to "add" and "subtract" ratios.
 In the end come hubsche Fragen, "pretty questions" - six of which ask for two or three numbers in given ratio that fulfil some other condition, five for the division of a given number into three or five parts; three ask other number questions.

-554 Still unpaginated; I shall refer to the foliation added in pencil in the specimen in the Bayerische Staatsbibliothek, the title page being fol.
+574 Still unpaginated; I shall refer to the foliation added in pencil in the specimen in the Bayerische Staatsbibliothek, the title page being fol.
 1^r.

-"The third and major chapter of the second part" (fols 74^{r} - 203^{v}) speaks of "number directed at merchantry".
+"The third and major chapter of the second part" (fol.
+74^r-203^v) speaks of "number directed at merchantry".
 At first comes the Regula Detri, the rule of three, presented more or less as by Wagner, though omitting the name "golden rule" and explaining matters more broadly, also with reference to proportions and to Elements VI and VII.
-A large number of examples are organized under separate rules (often, once again, determined by the kind merchandise dealt with).
+A large number of examples are organized under separate rules (often, once again, determined by the kind of merchandise dealt with).
 These are followed by exchange of monies, barter and partnership.
 Intermingled with these we find a number of recreational classics - lazy worker, twin and unknown inheritance, purchase of a horse etc. In the very end of the second part the regula falsi is explained and exemplified - that is, the double false position.

-The third part (fols 203^v-234^v) mainly deals with geometry, but in the end (fols 234^{r-v}) come a selection of recreational problems meant to refresh the reader who by now, Widmann supposes, must be "bored and exhausted by heart".
+The third part (fol.
+203°-234°) mainly deals with geometry, but in the end (fol.
+234°-°) come select recreational problems meant to refresh the reader who by now, Widmann supposes, must be "bored and exhausted by heart".
 As discovered by Kaunzner [1978], the geometry as well as the recreational coda are translated uncritically from a Latin precursor conserved (in original or copy) in the manuscript Munich, Clm 26639 - the section in question almost certainly to be dated to the outgoing 15th century [Kaunzner 1978: 7f].
 It thus illustrates - like the inclusion of tollet Rechnung - that the Rechenmeister did not restrict themselves to importing abbacus material, they combined these imports with what else they found pertinent for their public (such as tollet) of from their own background (the present geometry, Widmann being a university scholar).
-As pointed out above (note 48), the Latin text which Widmann uses also elucidates some of the puzzling influences in early abbacus geometry.
+As pointed out above (note 50), the Latin text which Widmann uses also elucidates some of the puzzling influences in early abbacus geometry.